Graphene Terahertz Devices for Sensing and Communication: THz Molecular Sensing with Graphene

 To examine the sensing capability of the graphene sensor, chlorpyrifos methyl (CM), a widely used pesticide~\cite{wei2012disposable}, can be used as an example of a biomolecule to detect.
-In Figure~\ref{fig:7}(b), THz absorption spectra are shown both in the absence and presence of CM molecules at a concentration of 0.5\,mg/L. Initially, the absorption intensity is $\sim$91\%, but it decreases to $\sim$78\% with the introduction of CM molecules.
+In Figure~\ref{fig:7}(b), THz absorption spectra are shown in the absence and presence of CM molecules at a concentration of 0.5\,mg/L. Initially, the absorption intensity is $\sim$91\%, but it decreases to $\sim$78\% with the introduction of CM molecules.
 This decrease is attributed to molecular adsorption, where the $\pi$ electrons of CM molecules encounter $\pi-\pi$ stacking interactions with graphene~\cite{xu2019terahertz,xu2022defect}.
 These interactions cause the Fermi level to move toward the Dirac point of graphene, leading to a reduction in carrier density~\cite{xu2020metamaterial, guo2013graphene}.
 The altered Fermi level increases the impedance mismatch between free space and the THz graphene sensor, resulting in a decrease in the absorption peak~\cite{tasolamprou2019experimental}.
 In Figure~\ref{fig:7}(c), the absorbance is presented as a function of CM concentration (0.02 to 0.50\,mg/L), which shows good linearity with a coefficient of determination $R^2 = 0.983$.
-The limit of detection (LOD) is determined to be 0.13\,mg/L~\cite{xu2020metamaterial}, which is better than the LOD obtained using metamaterials alone (0.204\,mg/L)~\cite{xu2017terahertz}.
+The limit of detection is determined to be 0.13\,mg/L~\cite{xu2020metamaterial}, which is better than that obtained using metamaterials standalone (0.204\,mg/L)~\cite{xu2017terahertz}.
+This technique could be extended for the sensing of other pesticides such as chlorpyrifos methyl molecules on rice~\cite{D2RA06006J} and chloramphenicol in milk~\cite{su_terahertz_2024}.

 Furthermore, the fabrication of a flexible graphene sensor suitable for utilization at biointerfaces for pesticide sensing can be readily achieved by using electrically conductive tape as the metal layer in the trilayer structure.
 The resulting flexible graphene sensor can adhere to a curved surface without any gaps.
 For instance, when detecting chlorothalonil molecules on an apple surface at a concentration of 0.60\,mg/L [Figure~\ref{fig:7}(d)], a reduction in the absorption peak is detected in the presence of chlorothalonil, similar to the previous case.
 This demonstrates the efficacy of this flexible graphene-based THz sensor in detecting pesticides at a biointerface~\cite{xu2020metamaterial}.